brandonrobertz/rescue-me/README.md

 Rescue Me! is a webapp that makes linking animal shelters with people looking to adopt simple and painless.

+You can find the running version at: [http://brandonrobertz.github.io/RescueMe/](http://brandonrobertz.github.io/RescueMe/)

 All it requires is a Google Doc with a list of currently adoptable animals and their information.